Deltara3/m7kt/README.md

 I was bored so I made it.
 Enjoy!

 # Notes
-- If the first three digits of a CD 10-digit key are letters, it will say invalid key.
-Despite Windows 95 not caring.
 - If you would like to see exactly what tests failed during the check, set verbose to True in the Python script.